“Long Branch Daily Record” History

 —Joseph Pulitzer

 In the early 1920s, the Record sought to branch out.
 A Red Bank news bureau was opened in 1922 to cover that borough.
 A Freehold bureau was added in 1946 to cover Monmouth County government matters.
 A Bayshore bureau (the old Keansburg News) opened in March 1960.
-In its prime, the newspaper claimed more than 20,000 daily readers.
+In its prime, the newspaper had 20,000+ daily readers.

 Dorothy Doran Brainard was a Record staff writer for some 40 years.
-Her “Seen & Heard” society column — combining history, culture and entertainment — was required reading for city news.
+Her “Seen & Heard” society column — combining history, culture and entertainment — was required reading in city news.
 Born in 1904, she was also a poet and a former Long Branch teacher (reported to be the first woman instructor in city school history).
-A city native and graduate of Chattle High School and Syracuse University, she died March 1983.
+A city native and Chattle High School and Syracuse University graduate, she died March 1983.

-In July 1961 the newspaper marked 60 years of publishing by calling their work “a public trust.”
-From that issue’s Editorial Page offered this noble media decree: “Popularity and rightness are only compatible in rare cases.
+In July 1961 the newspaper marked 60 years of publishing — calling their work “a public trust.”
+From that issue’s Editorial Page was this noble media decree: “Popularity and rightness are only compatible in rare cases.
 A good newspaper must both lead and follow.
 As a follower it must reflect the moods, enthusiasms and ambitions of the community.
 As a leader it must challenge the status quo, fight corruption, and propose new ideas for improved government, education and business.”
-At the time the city daily had a circulation of 10,500+.

 The Record probably reached the height of its influence and esteem when the paper earned prestigious “General Excellence Awards” from the New Jersey Press Association in 1959, 1961 and 1962.
 Long Branch native Dorothy Grosser was managing editor during that remarkable run of publishing success.
 Her achievements are notable.
 When she became managing editor, women held less than 1% of those jobs at daily newspapers across the nation.
 Beginning as a Record copygirl in 1936, she rose through the journalism ranks and was made top editor in 1958.

 She held the job — among the city’s most respected — until April 1967.
 All while being a good wife and mother, too.
 This pioneering city newswomen, who trained generations of local reporters, was an advocate for newspapers all her professional life.
-In 1970, Dottie began editing at the Asbury Park Press and was remembered there as “integrity personified” upon her death in November 1984.
+In 1970, Dottie returned to editing at the Asbury Park Press and was remembered there as “integrity personified” upon her death in November 1984.
+“Rarely has a newsperson earned such universal respect from peers, businesses and politicians,” according to her Press colleagues.

 The last Record publisher was Walter Potter, Jr. of Virginia who bought the paper in June 1971.
 A third generation newspaperman and former National Newspaper Association president, he changed the paper’s format from broadsheet to tabloid.
-The paper struggled on and folded in October 1975.
+The paper struggled for ad support and finally folded in October 1975.
 The final nail in the coffin was when the paper’s editor and 40-year newsman, Joe Eschelbach, sat for network TV news interviews with NBC and CBS.

 The city had long supported newspapers.
 According to George H. Moss, Jr., the late Monmouth County historian, Long Branch had at least 25 newspapers in its history.